Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 Computes the square root.

-`SQRT` is considered a [discontinuous function](#discontinuous-function) because the behaviour is undefined for negative numbers.
+This function is a [discontinuous function](#discontinuous-function) because its behaviour is undefined for negative numbers.